 Dead by Daylight Accessibility Report

-Dead by Daylight offers 16 accessibility features in the Difficulty, Reading, Controls, Visual, Audio and Communication areas to aid enjoyment of the game for different players.
+We've documented 16 accessibility features for Dead by Daylight in the Difficulty, Getting Started, Reading, Controls, Visual, Audio and Communication areas to aid enjoyment of the game for different players.
 This report is created with input from accessibility experts and the player community to help people find games that have the accessibility features they require.
 Once you have found potential games on the database, there are excellent specialist accessibility sites that offer in-depth reviews to guide your purchasing decisions.Dead by Daylight is a survival horror game where one player takes on the role of a killer and another other four try and work together to survive.
 It's unusual because of this asynchronous play and its cross-over with different franchise-inspired themes.

 Release Date: 14/06/2016, updated in 2020

-Platforms: Android, Nintendo Switch, PlayStation 4, Stadia, Xbox One and iOS
+Platforms: Android, PS4, Stadia, Switch, Xbox One and iOS

 Accessibility: 16 features